Hypnosis • Case Management • Legal Nurse Consultant • Grief Counseling • Stress Management • Meditation • Spiritual counseling

 4).
 Discuss the foundational issues related to children's tasks of commemorating and moving on with their growth and development.

 5).
-Understand and discuss issues related to children's grief when a parent dies.
+Discuss issues related to children's grief when a parent dies.

 6).
-Understand and discuss issues related to children's grief when a grandparent dies.
+Discuss issues related to children's grief when a grandparent dies.

 7).
-Understand and discuss issues related to children's grief when a sibling dies.
+Discuss issues related to children's grief when a sibling dies.

 8).
-Explore issues and interventions for children related to anticipatory loss and grieving.
+Identify issues and interventions for children related to anticipatory loss and grieving.

 9).
-Define and discuss issues and interventions for children mourning stigmatic deaths.
+Identify issues and interventions for children mourning stigmatic deaths.

 10).
 Discuss grief, loss and mourning and reactions in children related to catastrophic losses.

 11.)
-Review and discuss the major issues of child grief and mourning related to the case study of Rudie Dodge.
+Discuss the major issues of child grief and mourning related to the case study of Rudie Dodge.

 12.)
 Identify signs and symptoms and define interventions for bereavement overload in children.

 13.)
-Understand the needs and the grief reactions from loss of parental divorce.
+Assess the needs and the grief reactions from loss of parental divorce.

 14.)
-Learn to assist children who are dealing with issues related to blended families.
+Prepare to assist children who are dealing with issues related to blended families.

 15).
 Identify and discuss chronic losses that children may suffer.